rLoopTeam/eng-controls-sim/README.md

 # Run Trajectory Simulation (with controlled braking)

-Generates plots for response dynamics of controlled braking algorithm under specified disturbances and/or relative error estimations in drag forces
+Simulates response dynamics of controlled braking algorithm under specified disturbances and/or relative error estimations in drag forces

 1. Generate Simulation Parameters and Setpoint Tables (Velocity & Position) from running 'simParameters.m' and 'Trajectory.m'

 2. Run 'GainScheduledPIDTuner.m' to generate Theoretical Gains linearized by breakpoint table

 3. Run 'GainScheduledPIDBrakingSystem.mdl' to visualize response dynamics

+4. Open 'Scope' to see response dynamics